 Robotics

-To nurture a community of young robotics enthusiasts who excel in STEM disciplines and confidently represent the school in national competitions, while developing essential 21st-century skills.
+Our vision is to build a vibrant community of young robotics enthusiasts who not only excel in STEM disciplines but also confidently represent our school in national competitions.
+We're committed to developing vital 21st-century skills that go beyond the classroom.

 Our Programme